shahirbilagi/Selenium_With_Java/README.md

-Java Version17, Basic Demo of Selenium automation with java
+Java Version17, Basic Demonstration of Selenium Automation with Java